Tax strategy – Odfjell Drilling

 The Group seeks to comply with its tax filing, tax reporting and tax payment obligations globally.
 The Group tax is required to foster good relationships with tax authorities in general, in particular the Group will:

-This tax strategy was approved by the Board of Odfjell Drilling Ltd. on 25 September 2018.
+This tax strategy was approved by the Board of Odfjell Drilling Group on 27 January 2021.